You Can Do It: Fast Faux Finishing

 Use a paintbrush or sponge to apply an umber glaze to the base paint color.
 Rag off excess glaze.
 Work in small areas until the entire surface is covered.
 In this room, applying a glaze over the white walls not only helped achieve an aged look, but it also disguised some of the walls' natural flaws.
 "I also added the same glaze to the ceiling to help pull the eye all the way up," explains Sunny

 Choose a darker hue for your base stencil.
-(This bright red paint was a perfect accent to pillows and window treatments in the connecting master bedroom.)
+(This bright red paint was a perfect accent to pillows and window treatments in the connecting primary bedroom.)
 Then hold the stencil flush against the wall and apply paint by tapping a stencil brush onto the wall (as opposed to using typical brushstrokes); this provides some texture and depth.

 Repeat this process along wall and ceiling until you achieve a pleasing pattern.